Next: Package draw, Previous: Package diag [Contents][Index]

 (%i2) pdf_chi2(x,n); n/2 - 1 - x/2 x %e unit_step(x) (%o2) ----------------------------- n n/2 gamma(-) 2 2

-Returns the value at x of the distribution function of a Chi-square random variable \(\chi^2(n)\) , with n>0.
+Returns the value at x of the cumulative distribution function of a Chi-square random variable \(\chi^2(n)\) , with n>0.

 The cdf is $$ F(x; n) = \cases{ 1 - Q\left(\displaystyle{n\over 2}, {x\over 2}\right) & $x > 0$ \cr 0 & otherwise } $$